18 Tips To Prepare Your Body For Pregnancy, According to a Pregnancy Coach

-If you want to become pregnant, or have been trying for some time, here are some tips that can help you prepare your body, mind, and soul for the journey of bringing life into the world.
+If you want to become pregnant, or have been trying for some time, there are a number of ways to set yourself up for success.
+As a pregnancy coach and doula, here are some tips I generally recommend to clients to help prepare the body, mind, and soul for the journey of bringing life into the world.

 1. Clean up your diet.

 When I prepare someone for pregnancy, the first thing I do is remove unhealthy foods from her diet and add healthy options.
 Here's the way I look at it: A gardener always gets the soil as nourished as it can be before he plants precious seeds—the healthier the soil, the more vibrantly those seeds will grow.
 Our bodies are similar: the healthier we are physically before pregnancy, the better the environment to maintain a healthy pregnancy.
 Eat organic, hormone-free, GMO-free, whole foods that nourish you.

 I asked a few of my acupuncturist friends what they recommend for fertility and they all said to eat warm foods like (lentil soup, or stir-fried veggies and brown rice).
 The holistic thinking is that a warm uterus is better for fertility.